Eribulin Mesylate (er-i-BUE-lin MES-i-late)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, blood or bone marrow problems, congestive heart failure, heart rhythm problems (such as congenital long QT syndrome, QT prolongation, slow heartbeats), mineral imbalance (such as low magnesium or potassium in the blood), or nerve problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, blood or bone marrow problems, heart failure, or heart rhythm problems (such as congenital long QT syndrome, QT prolongation, slow heartbeat).

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.